About River Road

 Nathan Walker - Guitar, Bass

-Many of you may have seen Nathan at our events, like the Thirlmere Steam Festival and Illuminate Festivals, jamming with passersby and creating incredible music experiences - as well as helping out with our youth events and the Tuesday Night Creative Youth Drop In Sessions
+Many of you will have seen Nathan at events like the Thirlmere Steam Festival and Illuminate Festival, jamming with passersby and supporting our youth programs and Tuesday Night Drop-In sessions.

 Heather Davies - Flute, Guitar, Vocals, Music Production